Satstef/SingSong/README.md

 ## How the app works on internet
+App works in a very basic way.
 The user has to register an account by giving his/her name, email and choosing one password.
 An email with a link will be send to him/her.
 After confirmating the account by clicking on the link, the user can login in his/her profile.
 User can upload mp3 files (only mp3 files are allowed) and describe the song with